-Dementia is a chronic disorder of the brain processes which results in memory, language, emotions and behavioral problems.
-There are several different types of dementia’s.
-Alzheimer’s disease is just one of them and the most common one which accounts for 60- 80% of the cases.
+Dementia is a chronic disorder of the brain processes that results in memory, language, emotions, and behavioral problems.
+There are several different types of dementia.
+Alzheimer’s disease is just one of them and the most common one, which accounts for 60- 80% of the cases.

-If you notice any of these signs of Alzheimer’s in your loved one or someone you know, it’s important to consult the doctor to get further evaluation done.
+If you notice any of these signs of Alzheimer’s in your loved one or someone you know, it’s essential to consult a doctor to get further evaluation done.
 By seeking medical help early, chances of remaining independent for longer may improve.

 1. Memory loss

 The most common sign related to the disease includes forgetting recent events.
 Increasing dependence on electronic devices or family members may happen.
-Memory loss happens gradually as the disease progresses.
-It could range from forgetting car keys to forgetting one’s own name.
+Memory loss occurs gradually as the disease progresses.
+It could range from forgetting car keys to forgetting one’s name.

-The way in which Alzheimer’s related memory loss is different from memory loss due to age progression is that recent event which a person may forget, can be remembered later on.
+How Alzheimer’s-related memory loss differs from memory loss due to age progression is that recent events a person may forget can be remembered later on.

 2. Unable to complete work or home tasks

-Individuals may find themselves unable to complete tasks that once were quite easy to accomplish.
-They may be unable to provide basic care needs for themselves.
+Individuals may find themselves unable to complete tasks that once were relatively easy to accomplish.
+They may be unable to provide for their basic needs.

-Individuals with Alzheimer’s may have difficulty following a recipe, driving or following a plan.
-Tasks which once were simple to do, will now seem like a challenge.
+Individuals with Alzheimer’s may have difficulty following a recipe, driving, or following a plan.
+Tasks that once were simple to do will now seem like a challenge.

 4. Confusion

-Confusion about time and place is a common symptom with the disease.
-Individuals may have difficulty understanding who they are, where they live or where their home is.
+Confusion about time and place is a common symptom of the disease.
+Individuals may struggle to understand who they are, where they reside, or where their home is located.

-Individuals suffering from the disease may not be able to call things with their right name.
-They may call people and things with the wrong name.
-This problem may not just happen during speaking, it may even be present while writing.
-Proper speaking and writing abilities decrease as the disease enters in later stages.
+Individuals suffering from the disease may struggle to identify things by their correct names.
+They may refer to people and things by the wrong name.
+This problem may not only occur during speaking, but it may also be present while writing.
+Proper speaking and writing abilities decline as the disease progresses to its later stages.

 6. Mood or personality changes

-Individuals with the diseases may have mood changes quite frequently.
+Individuals with the disease may have mood changes quite frequently.
 They can become confused, anxious or depressed.

 7. Poor judgement

-Alzheimer’s can effect the decision making process of a person.
+Alzheimer’s can impact a person’s decision-making process.
 Managing financial matters can become difficult.

 8. Misplacing things

 Not remembering things around the house or elsewhere is a common symptom in individuals suffering from the disease.
-They are not able to retrace those steps unlike normal aging in which people are able to recall at a later time.
+They are unable to retrace those steps, unlike normal aging, in which people can recall events at a later time.

 9. Withdrawal from activities

-Individuals start avoiding social interaction due to memory loss and reduction in communication skills.
-Depression and anxiety further deepens their isolation.
+Individuals start avoiding social interaction due to memory loss and a reduction in communication skills.
+Depression and anxiety further deepen their isolation.
 They may lose interest in activities or sports they once loved.

 10. Difficulty understanding visual images